dds05/HuluClone/README.md

 -->Features:-
 1. Cool animations and use of Tailwind Css.
-2. Next js for server side rendering (it uses TMDB api to fetch results of different genres).
+2. Next js for server side rendering (it uses TMDB api to fetch results for different genres).

 -->Instructions to install:-